CSchoel/arbitrary-but-fixed/_drafts/exercise-tutorial.md

     - german
 ---

-For my course in algorithms and datastructures in summer semester 2017 I knew that I would not have the time to create both a completely fresh set of slides and a sufficient amount of mandatory exercises - let alone enough bonus exercises for the gamification concept that I had in mind.
+For my course in algorithms and data structures in summer semester 2017 I knew that I would not have the time to create both a completely fresh set of slides and a sufficient amount of mandatory exercises - let alone enough bonus exercises for the gamification concept that I had in mind.

 My solution was to hire a lot of tutors and let *them* create the exercises.
 I knew they could do it, since they were among the best students that I met in my previous semesters, but the task remains quite hard.